-"Deploying Jobs as Stored Processes" on page 198

-- "Redeploying Jobs to Stored Processes" on page 200 - "Viewing or Updating Stored Process Metadata" on page 201
+- "Deploying Jobs as Stored Processes" on page 230 - "Redeploying Jobs to Stored Processes" on page 233 - "Viewing or Updating Stored Process Metadata" on page 234

-See also "Prerequisites for Deploying a Job as a Stored Process" on page 198.
+See also "Prerequisites for Deploying a Job as a Stored Process" on page 229.
+For information about creating stored processes that are not based on deployed jobs, see "Working with Stored Processes" on page 43.